afs-public/ascend-sdk-go/docs/models/components/buyingpoweramount.md

 # BuyingPowerAmount

-The buying power in USD returned from the request.
+The buying_power of the account in USD returned from the request.

 ## Fields